chocnut/chocnut.github.com/about.md

 image: /assets/images/avatar.png
 ---

-I am a Software Engineer with strong Front-end and Back-end skills with 10 years of experience with web technologies.
+Is a Software Engineer with strong Front-end and Back-end skills with 10 years of experience with web technologies.

 Have a look at some of my working [projects](/portfolio/).